As an Amazon Associate I earn from qualifying purchases.

 Is it Healthy?

 It totally is, although it depends on how you cook it.
 Deep fried and covered in beer batter is definitely not going to be as good for you as oven-baked.
 It's got tons of omega-3 fatty acids and it's a great source of protein.
+If you're looking for more healthy fish recipes, try out this baked swordfish!

 Your Halibut Questions, Answered